 Kaufman County may designate all or part of the area within the District as a reinvestment zone.
-The District and the County, under certain circumstances, may enter into tax abatement agreements with owners of property within the zone.
+The District, at the option and discretion of the District, and the County may enter into tax abatement agreements with owners of property within the zone.
 Prior to entering into a tax abatement agreement, each entity must adopt guidelines and criteria for establishing tax abatement, which each entity will follow in granting tax abatement to owners of property.
 The tax abatement agreements may exempt from ad valorem taxation by each of the applicable taxing jurisdictions, including the District, for a period of up to ten (10) years, all or any part of any increase in the assessed valuation of property covered by the agreement over its assessed valuation in the year in which the agreement is executed, on the condition that the property owner make specified improvements or repairs to the property in conformity with the terms of the tax abatement.
 Each taxing jurisdiction has discretion to determine terms for its tax abatement agreements without regard to the terms approved by the other taxing jurisdiction.
 None of the area within the District has been designated as a reinvestment zone to date, and the District has not approved any such tax abatement agreements.